StefanoArcaya-art/ai-marketing-analytics-team/README.md

 ## Development Environment For The AI Bootcamp

-I'll provide the requirements file for the AI Bootcamp.
+I'll provide the actual versions of software that I am running in my environment.
+This is important because the software is constantly changing and you may run into issues if you are using a different version of the software.

 ``` bash
 conda env export --no-builds > environment_ds4b_301p_dev_matt.yml